- RIVER SCHOOL

 - FLY FISHING

-“Shwa,” is a rafting and fishing guide as well as one of Great Northern’s coordinators.
+“Shwa,” is a rafting and fishing guide as well as one of Great Northern’s coordinators and has worked for the company for ten years.
 Shwa grew up in North Dakota but now lives in a yurt in Columbia Falls where he, his wife (whom he met and married at Great Northern!), and his cute black lab, Kaia, make beautiful pottery at Glacier Roundhouse Pottery.

-has been guiding the Middle Fork for six years and is also a rafting coordinator.
-Joe’s main activity consists of running after or frantically looking for his rebellious new puppy and taking her rafting.
-When he’s not doing that, you can find him reading texts of Eastern philosophy.
-Joe is also a certified ESL instructor and plans to spend some time in the near future teaching English in Vietnam!
+has been guiding the Middle Fork for eight years and is also a rafting coordinator.
+Joe’s main activity consists of running after or frantically looking for his rebellious puppy and taking her rafting.
+When he’s not doing that, you can find him in his Wild Sky Woodworks wood shop making beautiful furniture and pieces made from reclaimed Montana barnwood!
 If you’re in Joe’s boat, make sure to hold on to him tight going through the Bonecrusher rapids to make sure he doesn’t fall out.

 works as a rafting and fishing guide for Great Northern over the summer.
 During the other months of the year, he sheds his life jacket and dons the title of Dr. Sprenger to go to work as the Musical Director of the Fort Worth Civic Orchestra and as first violinist of the Dallas Chamber Orchestra in Texas.
 While in Montana, Dr. Sprenger trades his concert violin for a fiddle and plays in Great Northern’s famous company band, Sloppy Sue and the Satisfiers.